Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Apple redefined earbuds when they first released the EarPods with the iPhone 5, and that trend continues with the EarPods with Lightning Connector.
 They’re extra comfortable and offer some of the best sound quality on our list.

 If you’re an audiophile, you may not be pleased with the lack of definition in the bass here, but overall these headphones perform great for the average listener.
 The design also lends itself to minimizing sound loss (not to be mistaken with noise cancellation), making the audio quality even better.
-The Apple EarPods also include a handy inline mic and remote, giving you the option of controlling music, phone calls and Siri without needing to take your phone out of your pocket.
+The Apple EarPods also include a handy inline mic and remote, giving you the option of controlling music, phone calls, and Siri without needing to take your phone out of your pocket.
+With these headphones, you can listen to music with consistent ease.
 In the end, you just can’t go wrong with the fit, sound quality and design of the Apple EarPods with Lightning Connector.
-Also, check out the best kids headphones.
+Also, check out the best kids’ headphones.
+And, if you are an audiophile, check out the best audiophile headphones.

 Award: Honorable Mention/Best Comfortable